ATNoG/rigourous-devprivops-docs/content/usage/ui.md

 While developing, we provide a configuration for [air](https://github.com/air-verse/air) that not only reloads the go code, but also the templates and styles.

-To turn on the air server, run `air .` on the repository's root.
+To turn on the air server, run `air` on the repository's root.
 Then, whenever files change the tool will automatically be rerun and ready to test.

 For better dependency management, we provide a `shell.nix` file with all needed dependencies.